hardy12994/cook-toast/README.md

 If you want to slide your Toast to the to the Vertical Sides,

-just make the fourth Parameter `true` while you cook your toast in RUNTIME and
+just make the fourth Parameter `true` while you cook your toast

-if you can also use in your HTML Parameters.
+in RUNTIME and you can also use in your HTML Parameters.

 - For Runtime slide Animation -